 Hanns Holger Rutz

 Sound artist, composer, performer and researcher in electronic music and digital art.
-He lives in Graz, and works at the Institute of Electronic Music and Acoustics (IEM).
-He holds a PhD in computer music, and currently runs, conjointly with David Pirrò, the FWF-funded artistic research project “Algorithms that Matter” (almat.iem.at).
+He lives and works in Graz.
+He worked at the Institute of Electronic Music and Acoustics (IEM), most recently running, conjointly with David Pirrò, the FWF-funded artistic research project “Algorithms that Matter” (almat.iem.at).
+He holds a PhD in computer music.

 His works include sound and intermedia installation, live improvisation, and electroacousic music, in all of which the development and research on software and algorithms plays an important role.
 He has created various novel open-source software.
 The central themes in his work are the materiality of writing processes – processes where the time in which a work is written by a human or the machine is interwoven with the performance time – and trajectories of aesthetic objects as they travel and transform across different works and different artists.